moq-wg/moq-transport/draft-ietf-moq-transport.md

 to that publisher for the full track name in the incoming SUBSCRIBE.

-When a relay receives an incoming ANNOUCE for a given namespace, for each active subscription that matches that namespace, it MUST send a SUBSCRIBE to that publisher that send the ANNOUCE.
+When a relay receives an incoming ANNOUCE for a given namespace, for each active subscription that matches that namespace, it SHOULD send a SUBSCRIBE to that publisher that send the ANNOUCE.

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to